frsteinb/bjcp-2015-styleguide/README.md

   - A (partially) translated XML styleguide: `bjcp-2015-styleguide-de.xml`
   - An HTML form of the original styleguide: `bjcp-2015-styleguide-orig.html`
   - An HTML form of the translated styleguide: `bjcp-2015-styleguide-de.html`
-- Now, you can gradually add and update translated content, see translation guidelines below.
+- Now, you can gradually add and update translated content:

-## Translation guidelines
+## Translation Guidelines

 - Only add and edit files in the target language directory `de`.
 Never touch any other files (except by running `make`).
 - To start a new translated category or subcategory, copy it from `orig` to `de` and translate its content.
 (Be sure not to overwrite already present translated files in `de`.)